epxjk82/airbnKEY/README.md

 # airbnKEY

+## Note on Confidentiality
+This project was conducted in collaboration with Loftium (http://www.loftium.com/).
+Due to the confidentiality of some of the data and modeling methodology, only a subset of information is provided on this repository.

+If you are a recruiter who requires full access to the project or product demo for evaluation purposes, please send me an inquiry at john.mk.kim@gmail.com.

 ## Project Description
 Home affordability continues to be a major challenge in many metropolitan areas.
 With housing prices continuing to outpace wage growth, it has become increasingly difficult for prospective home buyers to fulfill the American dream.